newsuk/times-components/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for your PR!

-If you changed any code, please provide clear instructions on how you verified your changes work.
+Please provide clear instructions on how you verified your work.

-Screenshots are most welcome!
+If there are any visual changes, include screenshots and demo videos (try giphy.com/apps/giphycapture).

 :-)
 -->